Meeting of Nonprofit Board of Directors

 Factors to Consider for Agency Staff and Board of Director Interaction.

-It takes continual effort to keep the Board operating at the strategic level and to leave the day-to-day operations to the Executive Director and their staff.
+Your focus should be keeping the Board operating at the strategic level and leaving the day-to-day operations to the staff.

-Executive Directors often feel that independent board-staff contact undermines their authority and creates the potential for staff to give misleading or undermining information to the Board.
+Many Executive Directors feel that board-staff contact undermines their authority and creates the potential for staff to give misleading or undermining information to the Board.

-In reverse, you may worry that board members will give inappropriate information to staff, perhaps about personnel issues, a financial problem, or about what’s in the budget for staff raises (or cuts).
+Some Executive Directors worry that Board members will give inappropriate information to staff.
+Discussing personnel issues, a financial problem, or potential raises cuts are prime examples.

-It takes work to keep both the staff and your board in their respective lanes, but it can be done with continual attention and intentional communication and action.
+Keeping both the staff and Board in their respective lanes takes work, but it can be done with attention and intentional communication.

-According to Nonprofit Pro one of the biggest differences between nonprofit board meetings among agencies of varying sizes and missions is whether or not the nonprofit’s employees are involved in the proceedings.
+According to Nonprofit Pro one of the biggest differences between nonprofit board meetings among organizations of varying sizes and missions is how and if staff are involved.

 Three options for agency staff attendance at Board meetings